syncfusion-content/blazor-docs/blazor/gantt-chart/task-dependencies.md

 Parent-parent relationships occur when dependencies are defined between two parent tasks.
 These relationships affect the overall project structure and timeline.

-**Example:** In a software development project, the "Backend Development" phase (parent task) cannot start until the "Requirements Gathering" phase (another parent task) is completed.
+**Example:** In a software development project, the "Back end Development" phase (parent task) cannot start until the "Requirements Gathering" phase (another parent task) is completed.

 ### Child-child relationships